What other mental health disorders can affect you after childbirth

 It is important to get appropriate help as quickly as possible, as there is an increased risk that you might not be able to care for your baby without support from others.

-Treatment may involve you being in hospital, in a mother and baby unit within a psychiatric ward where this is available, and will usually include antipsychotic drugs such as olanzapine or quetiapine, or antidepressants.
+Treatment may involve you staying in a hospital, in a mother and baby unit within a psychiatric ward where this is available, and will usually include antipsychotic drugs such as olanzapine or quetiapine, or antidepressants.
 As many psychiatric wards or hospitals do not have mother and baby units, you may have to be away from your baby while you are being treated.

 Clearly this is undesirable, and if you have to be away from your baby, this should be for as short as possible.

 Sometimes it may be necessary for you to be treated with certain drugs.
 All published advice states that antipsychotics should be avoided while breastfeeding.
-However many experts believe that if women can be managed with a low dose of a single antipsychotic drug, the benefits of breastfeeding are likely to outweigh the risk of harmful effects.
+However, many experts believe that if women can be managed with a low dose of a single antipsychotic drug, the benefits of breastfeeding are likely to outweigh the risk of harmful effects.

 Doctors may suggest using electroconvulsive therapy (ECT) which can be effective, and does mean that breastfeeding can continue.
 If you are offered this treatment, it will be given under general anaesthetic.
-Because there is risk of side effects – headaches and short- and long-term memory loss, your treatment should be carefully monitored.
+Because there is a risk of side effects – headaches and short- and long-term memory loss, your treatment should be carefully monitored.
 If you experience memory loss, the treatment should be stopped.
 ECT should only be offered if other treatments have not worked.

 Most women recover within a few weeks, but it may take a long time to get over it completely.